Quick Start Guide

 Tropic Euro requires Java 6 or newer for Windows / Mac OS X / Linux.

-The resource cycle of the game is that players grow crops which they exchange for points or cash.
+The core structure of the game involves players growing crops that they exchange for points or cash.
 The money can then be used to buy buildings, which allow players to produce more crops or give them other abilities.
-Buildings and plantations do not work unless they are equipped with tools.

-The game has a three-layered turn structure: during each round, every player chooses a role (Builder, Equipper, etc), and whenever a role is chosen, every player can take the action appropriate to that role (though the player who chose it gets a small additional privilege).
+The player who chose the role is always the first to apply the role, and they also get a small additional privilege (e.g. a discount when building).
 The right to start a round, to choose roles within a round, and to take the action for the chosen role, all rotate clockwise.
 Unused roles gain a $100 bonus at the end of each round, so the next player who chooses that role gets to keep any cash bonus associated with it.

-Players get Victory Points (VP) for owning buildings, for shipping goods, and for equipped "large buildings".
+Players get Victory Points (VP) for owning buildings, for shipping goods, and for equipped "large buildings" (city buildings that occupy two spaces).

 - "Shipper" role is selected and the last VP is given to a player.
 (Additional VP are to be used once the supply is exhausted)